- Not a substitute for professional veterinary help.

 By the time a cat is a senior, play sessions are typically shorter and less intense to match their lower energy levels.
 For instance, happy senior play might look like gently batting, snuggling, or chewing a catnip toy.

-- Drooling
+Drooling

 Dogs aren’t the only ones who drool.
 Dribbling while making biscuits, relaxing, or being petted are all signs of a happy cat.
 Not all cats drool when they’re happy, though, so it’s okay if your happy kitty doesn’t.
-Drooling can also signify stress, fear, or illness, so pay close attention to context clues like body language and vocalizations.

 Consistent eating, sleeping, and grooming routine

-“The primary thing to look for in a happy cat is that they are comfortable performing their normal and natural behaviors,” Cassiday says.
+“The primary thing to look for in a happy cat is that they’re comfortable performing their normal and natural behaviors,” Cassiday says.
 Sleeping, eating, and grooming habits vary among cats, with some sleeping as many as 20 hours and others as little as 12.
 Note what’s normal for your kitty, and talk to your vet if you spot any changes.

 Upright or quivering tail

 Cats use their tails to express how they feel.
-Happy cat tail signs include an upright tail, which is basically a cat’s way of saying, “Hi!
+You can tell if a cat is happy by an upright tail.
+It’s basically a cat’s way of saying, “Hi!
 Nice to see you!”
 A quivering tail pointed up and held high is also usually a declaration of happiness and excitement.
-This happy cat behavior is often paired with other actions like rubbing against your legs, enthusiastic head butts, and purring.

 Affectionate